semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 The subdirectory structure of these two directories must be the same for Semgrep to correctly find the associated files.

+## Validating rules

+At r2c, we believe in checking the code we write, and that includes rules.

+You can run `semgrep --validate --config [file]` to check the given config.
+This will run a combination of semgrep rules and OCaml checks against your rules to search for things like duplicate patterns and missing fields.
+All rules submitted to the semgrep-rules repository are validated.

+The semgrep rules are pulled from `p/semgrep-rule-lints`.

+This feature is still experimental and under active development.
+Feedback is welcome!

 <MoreHelp />